Ippolito Desideri: Later years

-At Agra, Desideri was appointed head pastor of the Catholic community in the Mughal capital of Delhi.
+At Agra, Desideri was appointed head pastor of the Catholic community in the Mughal Empire's capital city of Delhi.
 He organized education and services for the community, and had a new church built to replace the former dilapidated edifice.
-In 1725 he went to the French Jesuit Malabar mission in Pondicherry, and set to work learning the Tamil language and carrying on the mission there.
+In 1725 he went to the French Jesuit Syro-Malabar Church mission in Pondicherry, and set to work learning the Tamil language and carrying on the mission there.
 In 1727 he was sent to Rome to promote the cause of the beatification of John de Britto, a Jesuit who had died a martyr in South-India.
 He took along his very extensive notes on Tibet, its culture and religion, and began work on his Relation, which in its latest manuscript was called "Historical Notices of Tibet" (Notizie Istoriche del Tibet) while still homeward bound on a French vessel.
 He landed in France in August 1727, and after a stay in that country, where he met with important cardinals and aristocrats and had an audience with King Louis XV, he arrived in Rome in January 1728.
 He took up residence in the Jesuit professed house, and his time was fully occupied in the legal proceedings at the Propaganda Fide between himself, representing the Jesuit order, and Fr.
-Felice di Montecchio, who fiercely prosecuted the Capuchin case; Desideri wrote three Defenses of the Jesuit position.
-On 29 November 1732, the Propaganda issued its final terse order on the matter, confirming the exclusive right of the Capuchins to the Tibet mission, and forbidding any further discussion on the subject.
+Felice di Montecchio, who fiercely defended the Capuchin case; Desideri wrote three Defenses of the Jesuit position.
+On 29 November 1732, the Propaganda issued its final terse order on the matter, confirming the exclusive right of the Capuchin Friars to the Tibet mission, and forbidding any further discussion on the subject.

+Fr.
+Desideri had been working during this time on revising the Relation and was preparing it for publication, which, like his return to Tibet, was also forbidden by a direct Propaganda order.
+While still hoping for the reversal of the order and the opportunity to return to Tibet, Fr.
+Ippolito Desideri died unexpectedly at the age of only 48-years, in the Collegio Romano on 13 April 1733.

+Legacy

-Desideri had been working during this time on revising the Relation and was preparing it for publication, which was forbidden by the Propaganda order.
-Manuscripts of this monumental work, comprising the first accurate account of Tibetan geography, government, agriculture, customs, and Tibetan Buddhist philosophy and belief, were buried in the Jesuit archives and a private collection, and did not come to light until the late 19th century; the Relation finally appeared in a complete edition by Luciano Petech which was published in the 1950s.
-An abridged English translation was published in 1937, and a complete translation in 2010.
+Manuscripts of his monumental works in multiple languages, comprising the first accurate account of Tibetan geography, government, agriculture, customs, and Tibetan Buddhist philosophy and religious belief, were buried in the Jesuit archives and a private collection, and did not come to light until the late 19th century; the Relation finally appeared in a complete edition by Luciano Petech which was published in the 1950s.
+An abridged English translation was published in 1937, and a complete translation appeared only in 2010.